sksoumik/ai_ml/README.md

 Ref: https://today.bnomial.com/

+### Loss Funcions

+Machines learn by means of a loss function.
+It’s a method of evaluating how well specific algorithm models the given data.
+If predictions deviates too much from actual results, loss function would cough up a very large number.
+Gradually, with the help of some optimization function, loss function learns to reduce the error in prediction.

 ### Vanishing Gradient Problem

 As the backpropagation algorithm advances downwards(or backward) from the output layer towards the input layer, the gradients often get smaller and smaller and approach zero which eventually leaves the weights of the initial or lower layers nearly unchanged.
 As a result, the gradient descent never converges to the optimum.
 This is known as the ***vanishing gradients\*** problem.